ORGANIC ALFALFA PELLETS AND THE LACTATING DAIRY GOAT

 Mid lactation is considered the time from 91 to 220 days of lactation.
 During this phase of lactation, the amount of milk produced will decline while the intake capacity of the doe will increase.
 Normally, a lactating doe is capable of maintaining her weight and body condition during this phase of lactation.
 Toward the end of mid lactation, a doe is also preparing to be rebred.
 It is critical the doe be maintaining or gaining body condition at this time to enhance conception.
 High quality alfalfa is still provided on a free-choice basis, while the amount of grain is limit fed to match the milk output of the doe.

 The final phase of lactation is late lactation, which is considered the time from 221–305 days of lactation.
 During this time, the milking doe will gradually regain body condition lost in early lactation.
 It is preferable for a doe to gain back lost body condition gradually during late lactation compared to rapid weight gain, and potentially fattening during the dry phase.
 Most commercial dairy goats will be fed only small amounts of grain in late lactation and have the bulk of the energy, protein and minerals provided by high quality alfalfa.

 Advantages of SPWF Organic Alfalfa Pellets

 Alfalfa has long been established as the “go to” forage for dairy goats due to its high calorie content, high protein content and high calcium content.
 Pellets are easy to feed and easy to measure the correct amount to be fed.
 Goats are unable to sort out leaves from the stems, resulting in little to no waste.
-The smaller 5/32 inch diameter size pellet makes it easy for goats of all breeds and ages to masticate the pellets.
+This size of pellet makes it easy for goats of all breeds and ages to masticate the pellets.
 Standlee Premium Western Forage® Organic Alfalfa Pellets are certified organic by the USDA.
 This product provides an organic feed alternative for animals and any resulting food production for human consumption